 Whether it’s retro revivals or coveted colors, graphic design trends move at the speed of light, and trending design tools, techniques and programs come and go just as rapidly.
-Adobe Photoshop is easily the most recognisable and one of the most established programs used by designers and visual artists, so it’s important to keep up with all the latest features, tools and PS trends as and when they’re released to ensure you’re producing cutting-edge and captivating work.
+Adobe Photoshop is easily the most recognizable and one of the most established programs used by designers and visual artists, so it’s important to keep up with all the latest features, tools, Photoshop actions and PS trends as and when they’re released to ensure you’re producing cutting-edge and captivating work.

 While you may understandably shy away from adopting every new style that pops up for fear of betraying your brand or blending in with the crowd, you can still integrate new graphic design and Photoshop trends with classic design elements to keep your work looking fresh and relevant.
 You never get a second chance at a first impression!

 So, to inspire your work and give you a few new techniques to try, here are some of the biggest trends we’re seeing across Photoshop design for 2021, as well as tips on how to use them…

 Perfect for creating a retro feel, the risograph and halftone effect has been a big Photoshop trend this year.
 This Photoshop effect allows you to combine colors or even a monochromatic palette to mimic a method of print-making that uses a halftone screen to layer inks.
 It results in grainy textures, mis-registrations and charming imperfections.

 For example, this risograph print by Joe Prytherch features an old-school record collection in complementary shades of orange and blue.
 The risograph effect gives every detail depth and texture through its speckled gradients.